-Under the statutory provisions contained in Part III of the 1995 Act, when a person is released on bail, conditions are imposed.
-There is a list of standard bail conditions that are imposed in all cases at Section 24(5)5 of the Act.
-In addition, Section 24(4)(b) allows the court or Lord Advocate, in granting bail, to impose 'further conditions' considered necessary to ensure that standard bail conditions are observed.
+Under the statutory provisions contained in Part III of the 1995 Act a range of standard bail conditions can be imposed in all cases at Section 24(5)5 of the Act.
+In addition, Section 24(4)(b) allows the court or Lord Advocate to impose 'further conditions' considered necessary to ensure that standard bail conditions are observed.
 The court may decide to add bail supervision as one of these further conditions of bail in order to support compliance with the standard conditions.
-Examples of conditions could include, but are not limited to, the following: curfew; not contacting victims, witnesses or specific named individuals; staying away from certain locations, addresses or areas; city exclusion zones; handing over to police any electronic devices/internet devices; attending a police station to sign on; presenting at the door when police call at the house for checks; and handing over your passport (Scottish Government, 2022a).
+Examples of conditions could include, but are not limited to: a curfew; a prohibition on contacting victims, witnesses or specific named individuals; a requirement to stay away from certain locations, addresses or areas; city exclusion zones; surrendering electronic devices/internet devices to police; attending a police station to prove that they have not absconded; complying with police checks to their bail address; and surrender of their passport (Scottish Government, 2022a).

 As bail and special conditions can be tailored, it is important that those supporting a child at court liaise with court social work, defence solicitors, and PFs to share what supports are available, and potentially reduce the likelihood of inappropriate conditions being requested.

 This should take place in addition to providing court notes.
-The same considerations as outlined in the earlier section on police undertakings are applicable here, to ensure the most effective and meaningful use of bail conditions is promoted, with appropriate wraparound supports in place.
-The support afforded through bail support or formal bail supervision should maximise the child's ability to engage and comply with imposed conditions; this should keep them and others safe, whilst responding to the needs of the child and promoting developmental opportunities to build their skills and capacity.
+The considerations outlined in the earlier section regarding police undertakings are applicable here.
+These aim to secure the most effective and meaningful use of bail conditions is promoted, with appropriate wraparound supports in place.
+The support afforded through bail support or formal bail supervision should maximise the child's ability to engage and comply with imposed conditions.
+This should aim to keep them and others safe, whilst responding to the needs of the child and promoting developmental opportunities to build their skills and capacity.

-5.3 Electronic Monitoring as part of Bail
+5.3 Electronic Monitoring as Part of Bail

-Electronic monitoring (EM) as part of bail commenced from May 2022, under Part 1 of the Management of Offenders (Scotland) Act 2019.
-This now enables the court to use electronic monitoring as part of bail should they consider it appropriate, in line with the considerations for bail already outlined.
-It can be imposed without bail supervision.
-However, this must not be the case when used with children; additional developmental, systemic and trauma informed supports must be put in place alongside the use of electronic monitoring for bail, just as should be the case if EM is used as a disposal post-conviction, or through the CHS with an MRC.
+Electronic monitoring (EM) as a component of bail commenced in May 2022, under Part 1 of the Management of Offenders (Scotland) Act 2019.
+This now enables the court to use EM as a condition of bail should they consider it appropriate, in line with the considerations for bail already outlined.
+It can be imposed without bail supervision; however, this must not be the case when used with children.
+Additional developmental, systemic and trauma informed supports must be put in place alongside the use of EM for bail, just as should be the case if EM is used as a disposal post-conviction, or through the CHS with an MRC.
 The practice outlined in the section relating to MRCs has relevance for EM bail, and the same considerations should be taken.